ZK-Servidores/WarMod-BFG-ZK-Servidores/README.md

 ## Changelog
 ### 1.2.2
-- Corrigido traduções;
+- Fixed translations;
-- Corrigido alguns logos de times não aparacer no score;
+- Fixed some team logos not appearing in the score;

 ### 1.2.1
 - Fixed team logos not appearing in the score;